Don Sylvester, ABMP Certified, LMT

 I used to travel in my line of work for a local company and would find therapists in different locations to trade massage with.
 I had one session in Holland, Michigan that is now used as my goal for relaxation massages.
 It felt like my body was floating 2 feet above the table, pure relaxation.
 I have never experienced that again, however quite a few of my clients do experience a similar feeling of pure relaxation.

 6/2018 Attempting to expand the business by adding another therapist to the practice.
 This new therapist has 8 years spa experience downstate and is available during most business hours.
-My other therapist is still restricted due to her work hours, only available about 6pm weekdays or after 2pm on Saturdays.
+My other therapist is still restricted due to her work hours, only available after 6pm weekdays or after 2pm on Saturdays.
 Both are bookable online.

 May 24, 2011 finds me back in the salon environment.
 I had formed an alliance with Roscommon's Fifth Street Salon.
 The goal was to develop a world class day spa and this alliance moved a little closer to reality.
 Sadly the salon was sold and the idea never left the starting gate.
 Slapping "Spa" on a regular hair salon has been done in Houghton Lake numerous times.
 Think Big and think Las Vegas as our vision to guide us in creating a must visit Spa destination.